 To require the collection of necessary GIC monitoring and magnetometer data, and to make such data publicly available;

-To include a one-year deadline for the development of corrective action plans; two-year deadlines to complete mitigation actions involving non-hardware mitigation and four-year deadlines to complete mitigation actions involving hardware mitigation.
+To include a one-year deadline for the development of CAPs; two-year deadlines to complete mitigation actions involving non-hardware mitigation and four-year deadlines to complete mitigation actions involving hardware mitigation.

 On May 30, 2017 NERC filed the GMD Research Work Plan for FERC review, which was accepted by FERC on October 19, 2017.
 On January 22, 2018, NERC filed the proposed TPL-007-2 for approval by FERC.
 NERC filed a revised GMD Research Work Plan on April 19, 2018 and FERC issued the NOPR for TPL-007-2 on May 17, 2018.
-In the NOPR, FERC proposed to approve TPL-007-2 and directed NERC to develop modifications requiring Corrective Action Plans (CAP) to address supplemental GMD Event, where proposed TPL-007-2 requires entities to consider mitigation for the supplemental GMD Event but does not require CAP (Requirement R8 Part 8.3).
+In the NOPR, FERC proposed to approve TPL-007-2 and directed NERC to develop modifications requiring CAPs to address supplemental GMD Event, where proposed TPL-007-2 requires entities to consider mitigation for the supplemental GMD Event but does not require CAP (Requirement R8 Part 8.3).
 NOPR also sought comments on a proposed directive that would require entities to obtain NERC approval when CAP deadlines for GMD Vulnerability Assessment cannot be met, where proposed TPL-007-2 requires entities to implement CAPs for the benchmark GMD Event and complete actions by prescribed deadlines, but deadlines can be extended by entities (Requirement R7).
 Also, to facilitate the “additional research and analysis” that is necessary to adequately address GMD threats, FERC directed NERC to develop, submit, and implement a GMD Research Work Plan that addresses specific research areas.
 On November 15th, 2018 Commission approved the revision to the Geomagnetic Disturbance Reliability Standard TPL-007-2 - Transmission System Planned Performance for GMD Events with effective date of July 1st, 20193 and issued an Order No. 851 to modify Reliability Standard TPL-007-2.
 NERC Project 2019-01 addressing the directives issued by FERC in Order No. 851 to modify reliability Standard TPL-007-3, which includes the following:

-The development and implementation of Corrective Action Plans to mitigate assessed Supplemental GMD Event Vulnerabilities (p 29 of Order No. 851)
+The development and implementation of CAPs to mitigate assessed Supplemental GMD Event Vulnerabilities (p 29 of Order No. 851)

-The replacement of the Corrective Action Plan time-extension provision in Requirement R7.4 with a process through which extensions of time are considered on a case-by-case basis (P 54 of Order No. 851).
+The replacement of the Corrective Action Plan CAPs time-extension provision in Requirement R7.4 with a process through which extensions of time are considered on a case-by-case basis (P 54 of Order No. 851).

 The second version of the standard added new Requirements R8, R9 and R10 which require responsible entity to assess the potential implications of a Supplemental GMD Event” on their equipment and systems in accordance with FERC’s directives in Order No. 830.
 On February 7, 2019 FERC adopted reliability standard TPL-007-3.
 The TPL-007-3 adds a Canadian variance for Canadian Registered Entities to leverage operating experiences.
 Under the terms of its implementation plan, reliability standard TPL-007-3 superseded TPL-007-2 prior to the TPL-007-2 ever becoming effective.
-TPL-007-3 became effective superseded TPL-007-2 prior to the TPL-00-2 ever becoming effective.
-TPL-007-3 became effective as of July 1st, 2019.
-All phased-in compliance dates from the TPL-007-2 implementation plan were carried forward unchanged in the TPL-007-3 implementation plan.
+TPL-007-4 incorporated the modifications mentioned above per Project 2019-01 which includes submitting the CAP request for time-extension to the Compliance Enforcement Authority (CEA) as well as adding a new requirement for the development and implementation of CAPs to mitigate assessed Supplemental GMD Event Vulnerabilities.
+TPL-007-4 becoming effective as of October 1st, 2020.
+All phased-in compliance dates from the TPL-007-3 implementation plan were carried forward unchanged in the TPL-007-4 implementation plan.

-The newly approved implementation Plan directs PGDTF to continue its work per implementation schedule approved by PGDTF until TPL-007-3 retires.
+The newly approved implementation Plan directs PGDTF to continue its work per implementation schedule approved by PGDTF until TPL-007-4 retires.